secretstartups/handbook/business-technology/data-team/how-we-work/triage/index.html.md

 ### How to Complete Data Triage

-Create [an issue in the Data Team project](https://gitlab.com/gitlab-data/analytics/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=&issuable_template=Data%20Triage).
+The Central Data Team triager will create [an issue in the Data Team project](https://gitlab.com/gitlab-data/analytics/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=&issuable_template=Data%20Triage).
 Task and duties are stated in the issue template.

 [Read](/handbook/business-technology/data-team/how-we-work/triage/) the FAQ and common issues.